A READING EXPERIENCE

 “What you seek is in there,” the woman instructs, pointing to a wooden door before her.
-“I was sent for in 1909 to clear this castle of an energy that had taken hold of the man of the house.
+“I was sent for in 1909 to clear this castle of an energy that had taken hold of the man of the castle.
 I had a reputation for working with the spirit world but nothing could have prepared me for my encounter with her.”

 “Yes.
 I died in the early hours of the 4th of February 1909.”

 “She must be stopped and sent on from this place.”

 “I fear it’s already too late for you.
 You have made the fatal mistake of entering the spirit world to make contact with her.
 You are now in her world and she always has control of the living world through the man she chooses.”